 Teams may choose to move their function execution to the cloud using serverless functions.
 Cloud providers handle running and scaling serverless functions, so developers can focus on writing and calling the functions.
-MongoDB Realm provides serverless function capabilities through Realm Functions.
+Atlas App Services provides serverless function capabilities through Atlas Functions.

 Teams may choose to move from rigid relational databases to more flexible, modern databases like MongoDB.
 MongoDB databases have flexible schemas that allow for both structured and unstructured data.
 MongoDB offers self-managed instances or fully-managed instances on multiple cloud providers through MongoDB Atlas.
 MongoDB also offers the MongoDB Atlas Data Lake so developers can easily query and combine data stored in MongoDB Atlas with data stored in Amazon S3.